pankajsurti/PowerBIEmbeddedSPFX/README.md

 # Power BI Embedded Deep Dive

-The following steps will guide you **Power BI Embedded** SPFx Web Part.
+The following steps will guide you to build **Power BI Embedded** SPFx Web Part.

 ## Getting started with writing SPFx for Power BI Embedded